ncrmro/astrocyte/README.md

 Then we can quickly spin up new pre configured guests for experimentation etc.

+The main prequsite of Astrocyte is that you have a body of storage available.
+[Ocean]() is a project that utilizes ZFS to provide networked attached storage (NAS).
+This allows us to have as many hosts virtual or baremetal that can all write to a single storage pool.

+Furthermore Astrocyte provisions the baremetal hosts and their respective VM guests with various tools to aid in security and monitoring.

 ---

 An additional goal is to provide cloud provider agnostic Virtual Machines